 "Now you listen to me, Shelley, I may have made a horrible mistake in hurting Edgar the way I did, but that does not mean you have the right to accuse me of doing the same to you.
-I was expecting you, and I was prepared for you.
+I was not expecting you, but I was prepared for you.
 I didn't have anything, and I was ready to give up all that was left to make sure you had a happy life.
 You may have been an accident, but you were wanted, Shelley."

-"Well it sure doesn't show!"she shouted.
+"Yeah well maybe things wouldn't be this messed up now if you had just chosen to keep HIM instead!"she shouted.
 Meredith stared at her, feeling tears begin to well up within her.
 She moved to the door before her daughter could see them.

 She stood up and wiped her eyes, taking in a few shaky breaths until she calmed down.

 "Be strong,"she told herself, "This is no time for weakness.
 If you're weak, who's going to hold this family together?"
 She emptied her mind and opened an empty box, once again firm and resolute: the perfect mother of a perfect family.